eudoxys/wecc240/wecc240/README.md

 This model was produced by NRL in 2026.
 The model is based on the `wecc240_2018` model with the `aggregate_load.py` and `aggregate_gens.py` scripts run to apply modifications to the loads and generation resources.
 This model a quasi-steady time-series model designed to be run using `pypower_sim`.

+## `wecc240_2025`

+This model was produced by LLNL in 2026 and reflects the system in Q3 2025.
+The model is based on the `wecc240_2020` model with updates for new generation and new loads, including data centers.